Modern slavery statement

 - Provide further training on modern slavery and human trafficking to our Partners and employees as necessary and proportionate.

-- Conduct additional due diligence on those suppliers in locations with a heightened risk of modern slavery.
+- Continue to conduct additional due diligence on those suppliers in locations with a heightened risk of modern slavery.

 SIGNED by SIMON RIDPATH for and on behalf of CHARLES RUSSELL SPEECHLYS LLP